What is Work Injury Compensation Insurance?

 As an employer, you have an inherent responsibility to protect your employees.
 Work Injury Compensation Insurance covers the cost of compensation claims from an employee due to injury or illness incurred on the job.
 It provides wage replacement and medical benefits to employees who are injured at work efficiently.

 In exchange, employees relinquish their right to sue their employer for negligence.
-This helps to protect employers from costly lawsuits while also assuring employees that they are guaranteed some coverage in case of illness or injury on the job.
+This helps to protect employers from legal liability while also assuring employees that they are guaranteed insurance coverage in case of work-related injuries or illnesses.

 Contact us for policy quotation, comparison and unbiased advice now!